 My bubble was burst and I became painfully aware of how much the rest of the student body didn’t like me.
 I didn’t fit in one bit.
 I didn’t know how.
 And the academic side of things wasn’t any better than the social.

 I started off first form in the ‘top band’ of classes.
 Then, at the start of second year, I was moved to the middle band.
-No one ever sat me down and explained to me why, but I always assumed always being late and never handing in homework had something to do with it.
+No one ever sat me down and explained to me why, but I assume always being late and never handing in homework had something to do with it.